Baryons in the light-front approach: The three-quark picture: Spin wavefunctions

-$\Sigma_{Q}$ also has quark components $udQ$, in which $ud$ are considered to form a $1^{+}$ diquark. \begin{itemize} \item Step 1, couple the spins of quark 3 and quark 2 in the rest frame of $p_{23}$ (defined below) to form an axial-vector ``diquark''
+$\Sigma_{Q}$ also has quark components $udQ$, in which $ud$ are considered to form a $1^{+}$ diquark.
+Technically, it is much more complicated to arrive at the spin wavefunction of $\Sigma_{Q}$. \begin{itemize} \item Step 1, couple the spins of quark 3 and quark 2 in the rest frame of $p_{23}$ (defined below) to form an axial-vector ``diquark''

 with